sachseka/eatPrep/tests/testthat/_snaps/checkDesign.md

       -- Check: Block names
       x Block names set in blocks does not equal block names set in booklets.
 Please check.
+      > The following 1 block is in blocks but not in booklets: `bl9`

+      -- Check: Subunit recoding
+      i Use names for recoded subunits.
+      !
+Found no names to recode 1 subunit: `I99` This subunit will be ignored in determining 'mnr'.

+      -- Check: Variables in the dataset
+      i The following 1 variable is not in info (`subunit` in blocks) but in dataset.
+      It will be ignored during check: `hisei`

+      -- Check: Valid and missing codes
+      v No deviations from design detected!

+---

+    Code
+      checkDesignTest(blocks = test_block_block)
+    Message <cliMessage>

+      -- Check: Block names
+      x Block names set in blocks does not equal block names set in booklets.
+Please check.
       > The following 1 block is in booklets but not in blocks: `bl1`
+      > No check for valid and missing codes will be available.
       > The following 1 block is in blocks but not in booklets: `bl9`

       -- Check: Subunit recoding